 REIKI IN AUSTRALIAN HEALTHCARE

-Even more, the Cancer Council in New South Wales, a ramification of the national council, dedicates to give resources, information, and support among cancer patients and relatives.
+Even more, the Cancer Council in New South Wales, Australia (a ramification of the national council), provides resources, information, and support among cancer patients and relatives.
 They have displayed a very informative PDF file called Understanding Complementary Therapies, where Reiki is one of several energy therapies displayed.

 At this point, it is responsible to remember that the Cancer Council (and mainstream medical community) does not recommend the use of alternative therapies as the only therapeutic approach.
 Therefore, it is recommended the use of complementary therapies that have been proven to be safe to use alongside conventional cancer treatments.

 Finally, to explain the reason for this trend is that a cornerstone benefit of Reiki is general well-being, which makes you more resilient and joyful, independently of which situation your life is on at this moment.
 This effect is known as The Relaxation Response.
 When suffering a disease, it can reduce pain, shorten recovery or improve the outcome, and could be used along with a specific treatment plan studied by specialists.